ahochsteger/gmail-processor/docs/docs/reference/actions.md

 Mark the thread as important.

-This acton takes no arguments.
+This action takes no arguments.

 ### `thread.markRead`

 Mark the thread as read.

-This acton takes no arguments.
+This action takes no arguments.

 ### `thread.markUnimportant`

 Mark the thread as unimportant.

-This acton takes no arguments.
+This action takes no arguments.

 ### `thread.markUnread`

 Mark the thread as unread.

-This acton takes no arguments.
+This action takes no arguments.

 ### `thread.moveToArchive`

 Move the thread to the archive.

-This acton takes no arguments.
+This action takes no arguments.

 ### `thread.moveToInbox`

 Move the thread to the inbox.

-This acton takes no arguments.
+This action takes no arguments.

 ### `thread.moveToSpam`

 Move the thread to spam.

-This acton takes no arguments.
+This action takes no arguments.

 ### `thread.moveToTrash`

 Move the thread to trash.

+This action takes no arguments.

+### `thread.noop`

+Do nothing (no operation).
+Used for testing.

-This acton takes no arguments.
+This action takes no arguments.

 ### `thread.removeLabel`